 Submitted by Jim Haselmaier

-Managing personal and professional obligations within a dual-working-parent family is a challenge on a good day.
+Managing personal and professional obligations is a challenge on a good day.
 When unexpected complications pop up it gets even harder to keep everything and everyone on track.
-You probably know what I mean.
-A meeting that runs late.
-A call from the school.
-Realizing that you've got two different colored socks on as you prepare to meet with your customer.
-Or, a family member that gets sick.
+You probably know what I mean; a meeting that runs late, a call from the school, realizing that you've got two different colored socks on as you prepare to meet with your customer, or, a family member that gets sick.

 Our daycare provider, who was also a nurse, taught us a lot about how to avoid sharing viruses among family members.
 We learned how to "contain" these bugs and usually avoided passing them between each other by developing this strict protocol when one of us got sick: